-Two global views of Titan taken 20 months apart show how Titan's atmosphere is changing in response to the changing seasons at Saturn.
-Saturn's equinox was August 11, 2009, and spring is coming to the northern hemisphere.
+Two global views of Titan taken 20 months apart (10 April 2010 and 7 December 2011) show how Titan's atmosphere is changing in response to the changing seasons at Saturn.
+Saturn's equinox was 11 August 2009, and spring is coming to the northern hemisphere.
 The polar hood that covered Titan's north pole has dissipated, while the high-altitude haze is spread more evenly around the globe than it used to be.

 Gordan wrote about this comparison on November 4, 2012: